Amtrak Auto Train Rooms

 Solo travelers often sit next to someone they may not know.

 Passengers who prefer more privacy may consider upgrading to a sleeping accommodation.
-You can also explore bidding for an upgrade through Amtrak’s bid-up process or modifying your reservations.
+You can also explore bidding for an upgrade through Amtrak’s bid-up process or modify your reservations.

 For groups of two or more, Amtrak typically tries to seat you together, which is easier when traveling from the train’s originating station.

-Remember, as a coach passenger, you’ll have access to the cafe car, but at this time, there is no dedicated dining car for coach class.
+Remember, as a coach passenger, you’ll have access to the cafe car, but at least now there is no dining car for coach class.

 Auto Train Rooms: Where is it?